ocaml/ocaml.org/data/rss/tarides/tarides-introduces-osmose-at-the-open-source-innovation-sprint.md

 radically simplify the way applications are built and deployed for the cloud.</p>
 <p>Since digital transformation has become more and more dependent on cloud
-computing, it has increasing problems with high response latency, security risks, and resource inefficiencies—all which make these services ultimately unreliable.
+computing, it has increasing problems with high response latency, security risks, and resource inefficiencies&mdash;all which make these services ultimately unreliable.
 The demand for interconnected devices is ever increasing, but the security of these devices remain unchecked, making them susceptible to security vulnerabilities.
-This leaves consumers and businesses open to exploitation, as demonstrated in reports of tech devices violating users’ privacy, like sending audio recordings without their knowledge or consent.</p>
+This leaves consumers and businesses open to exploitation, as demonstrated in reports of tech devices violating users&rsquo; privacy, like sending audio recordings without their knowledge or consent.</p>
 <p>Tarides addresses these issues with OSMOSE, a platform which combines hardware
 and software elements to invert the current cloud-centric model.
 OSMOSE securely